Trappy-Scopes/protocols/mediaprep/agar_plates.md

 6. Do not dispose the plates on top of each other, to reduce condensation effects.
 Leave them at room temperature.
 After some time, once the agar is solid, they can be stored (see Fig. 1 below).

-## 3. Storage of plates
+###  3. Storage of plates

-How to fix condensation?
+1. Store the plates at 4ºC in specially ensured sterile conditions.

 ## Additional information